will-duncan/ramp_systems/README.md

 Most functions have a docstring giving details about their inputs and outputs.
-Notation is written to be consistent with *Equilibria and their Stability in Networks with Steep Sigmoidal Functions* (W. Duncan and T. Gedeon, in preparation.
+Notation is written to be consistent with *Equilibria and their Stability in Networks with Steep Sigmoidal Functions* (W. Duncan and T. Gedeon, in preparation).

 # Modules and Functionality